benjymous/annotations/sandman/sandman.53.md

 - #### Panel 3

-  The phrase "Golden Road to Samarkand" turns up in the works of British poet James Elroy Flecker.
-I haven't been able to find this specific passage, though.
+  The poem is called "Golden Road to Samarkand", by James Elroy Flecker, a scene from his verse play, _Hassan_.
+Jim is quoting the [end of the poem](http://www.poetryatlas.com/poetry/poem/119/the-golden-road-to-samarkand.html).

 ### Page 22